Communities

 Signals and plane on the same layer

 Hi, I’m working on a PCB layout, which is only about the second board I’ve ever designed.
-I’d appreciate some help with a few basic things.
-I’ll split my questions into separate posts.
+I’d appreciate some help with the following issue:

 This board has two layers: